amarula/dyndesign/docs/class_builder.md

 ### Boolean Functions of other Building Options

-In the code snippet below, a lambda function is employed from a dictionary provided as the first argument to the `dynconfig` class decorator.
+In the code snippet below, a lambda function is employed as a Building Option from a dictionary provided as the first argument to the `dynconfig` class decorator.

 ``` py
 @dynconfig({